 Roles and responsibilities of the site administrator in both private and public early child care programs

 Principles of launching an educationally and financially sound program

 Methods for supervising student teachers, assistant teachers, parents, and volunteers in early child care settings

 Adult-child and child-child relationships and their influence on shaping behavior

 Health, nutrition and safety components of early care and education

 Approaches to involving parents in the education of young children

-Individuals who have already completed the Professional Program in Teaching in Early Child Care Settings (or equivalent) and plan to become an early care administrator, apply for a Teacher, Master Teacher, Site Supervisor or Director Child Development Permit, and/or pursue a bachelor of arts degree or higher in Child Development.
+Individuals who plan to become an early care administrator, apply for a Teacher, Master Teacher, Site Supervisor or Director Child Development Permit, and/or pursue a bachelor of arts degree or higher in Child Development.

 Supervised Field Experience in Early Childhood StudiesSupervised field experience at the UCR Child Development Center or in another local center-based early childhood setting that implements a program under the requirements of the Child Development Division of the California State Department of Education or is accredited by the National Academy of Early Childhood Programs (NAEYC).